genos-ai/research_papers/ai_threats_and_opportunities_v3.md

 **Real-World Examples:**
 - **Amazon and Warehouse Automation:** Increased use of robots has led to efficiency gains but also to significant job reductions in traditional roles.
-- **Emergence of “Prompt Engineers”:** New job titles that did not exist before, but which require specialized skills that not all displaced workers can easily acquire.
+- **Emergence of "Prompt Engineers":** New job titles that did not exist before, but which require specialized skills that not all displaced workers can easily acquire.
 - **Reskilling Initiatives:** Companies like AT&T have launched large-scale retraining programs to help workers transition into new, tech-focused roles.

----

 ### AI-Driven Productivity & Growth
 **Description:**